mlzyplntsyntk/ndc/README.md

 # ndc

-NDC Agenda made with Flutter.
+NDC London 2019 Agenda made with Flutter.

+# todo

+Android version needs to be migrated to Android-X to be built successfully.